HGGM-LIM/fmrat/README.md

 3. INSTALLATION AND LAUNCH
 	Just add the fMRat folder to the Matlab path and use it.
 Execute "fMRat" in the Matlab command line to start the tool.

-4. READ MANUAL, SPECIALLY "BEFORE YOU START" SECTION.
+4. READ [MANUAL] (https://github.com/HGGM-LIM/fmrat/blob/master/doc/fMRat_Manual.pdf?raw=true), SPECIALLY "BEFORE YOU START" SECTION.